Youth + Social Change through Youth Forums

 - What will you do with the outcomes, both good and challenging?

 - How To Organize a Youth Forum by Jutta Dotterweich for ACT for Youth

 - “Youth Hosted Forum Playbook” by Alliance for a Healthier Generation

 Share your thoughts in the comments below!
-For more information about how The Freechild Project can support Youth Forums in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through Youth Forums in your community or organization, contact us.